Understanding JDM, Imported & Local Assembled Cars

 Related: Local Assembled vs JDM- Which One You’ll Buy?

-These JDM vehicles are considered far superior than the above two types and offers unmatched features & safety equipment.
+These JDM vehicles are considered far superior to the above two types and offer unmatched features & safety equipment.
 The built quality is also quite exceptional however there are a few things to worry about these JDMs.

 The spare parts are expensive or unavailable, particularly if you are living in smaller cities.
-Most JDMs imported in our country are accidented & are repaired locally before reaching the showrooms.
+Most JDMs imported into our country are accidented & are repaired locally before reaching the showrooms.

 Related: Are Used Imports A Blessing?

-There are other problems such as low ground clearance, lack of spare wheel and no service history etc. The multimedia systems are often in Japanese and are hard to decode.
+There are other problems such as low ground clearance, lack of spare wheels and no service history, etc. The multimedia systems are often in Japanese and are hard to decode.
 Spare parts in certain cases have to be sourced from other countries and may take a while to arrive.
-Still, if you get your hands on a JDM with genuine grade (4.0 or more) it’s quite a different and amazing ownership experience altogether.
+Still, if you get your hands on a JDM with a genuine grade (4.0 or more) it’s quite a different and amazing ownership experience altogether.

 Subscribe